 - Schedule outdoor activities before 10 a.m. and after 4 p.m.

-- Use or create shade when outside
+- Use or create shade when outside.

-How is squamous cell carcinoma treated?
+How quickly does squamous cell carcinoma spread?

 SCC spreads slowly.
 However, without prompt treatment, it can grow deep into the skin and become harder to treat.